Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Introduction

 This article extends our prior conference paper \cite{tagliabue2022efficient}, where the focus was on efficiently generating robust trajectory tracking policies from a \textit{linear} \ac{MPC}.
 In this new work, we additionally provide a strategy to generate a \ac{DNN} policy to reach a desired state using a \textit{nonlinear} \ac{MPC} expert, presenting a new methodology that can be used to perform \ac{DA} in a computationally-efficient way.
-This extension is non-trivial, as the \textit{ancillary controller} in the nonlinear \ac{RTMPC} framework requires, unlike the linear case, expensive computations to generate extra actions for \ac{DA}, resulting in long training times when performing \ac{DA}.
-This new work \begin{inparaenum}[(i)] \item solves the computational-efficiency issues in the ancillary controller of nonlinear \ac{RTMPC} by generating an approximation of the ancillary controller that is used to more efficiently compute the actions corresponding to extra state samples for \ac{DA}.
-Additionally, this work presents \item a policy fine-tuning procedure to minimize the impact on performance introduced by our approximation; \item a formulation of nonlinear \ac{RTMPC} for acrobatic flights on multirotors; \item numerical comparison to \ac{IL} baselines; \item numerical comparison of different tube-sampling strategies; \item new real-world experiments with policies that leverage nonlinear models. \end{inparaenum}
+This extension is non-trivial, as the \textit{ancillary controller} in the nonlinear \ac{RTMPC} framework \cite{mayne2011tube} requires, unlike the linear case, expensive computations to generate extra actions for \ac{DA}, resulting in long training times when performing \ac{DA}.
+This new work solves the computational-efficiency issues in the ancillary controller of nonlinear \ac{RTMPC} by generating a sensitivity-based approximation of the ancillary controller that is used to more efficiently compute the actions corresponding to extra state samples for \ac{DA}. \b{While sensitivity-based approximations of traditional MPC were first explored in recent work \cite{krishnamoorthy2022sensitivity}, this work extends \cite{krishnamoorthy2022sensitivity} not only by (1) learning from demonstrations from a controller \cite{mayne2011tube} whose nominal plans account for uncertainties, but additionally (1.1) proposes a sampling strategy based on the tube in \cite{mayne2011tube}, used as support of the sampling distribution, rather than considering arbitrary neighborhoods of the state space \cite{krishnamoorthy2022sensitivity}, achieving robustness and data-efficiency; (1.2) leverages both on-policy (DAgger) and off-policy (BC) data collection methods, enabling trade-offs in terms of performance of the learned policy versus ease of data collection; (1.3) presents a policy fine-tuning procedure to minimize the impact on performance introduced by the sensitivity-based approximation; (1.4) leverages further constraint tightening (e.g., makes constraints more conservative) in \cite{mayne2011tube} to account for errors introduced by the approximate DA strategy, ensuring robustness. }

-We tailor our approach to the task of efficiently learning robust policies for agile flight on a multirotor.
-First, we demonstrate in experiments trajectory tracking capabilities with a policy learned from a linear trajectory tracking \ac{RTMPC}.
-The policy is learned from a \textit{single} demonstration collected in simulation or directly on the real robot, and it is robust to previously-unseen wind disturbances.
-Second, we demonstrate the ability to generate a policy from a go-to-goal-state nonlinear \ac{RTMPC} capable of performing acrobatic maneuvers, such as a $360$ degrees flip.
-These maneuvers are performed under real-world uncertainties, using a policy obtained from only \textit{two} demonstrations and in less than $100$s of training time.